deib-polimi/katena/README.md

 - **Benchmark application deployment**: deploy the three applications (dark forest, dydx, ens) analyzed in the paper on Ganache.
 To reproduce the experiments, we recommend using the Docker image with the script [run-deploy.sh](./run-deploy.sh).
 In order to use it:
     - `docker build -t katena .`: build the docker image
     - `docker run -it katena`: run the container.
-    - `./run-deploy.sh`: run the script to deploy applications.
+    - `./run-deploy.sh`: inside the container run the script to deploy applications.
 The script automatically:
         - Bootstrap a Ganache instance.
         - Retrieves the credentials of Account 0 and uses them to pay for transactions on Ganache.
         - Deploys ENS, Dark Forest, and DYDX.